 A recent renovation has left the resort in top shape with perfectly manicured grounds around the island.
 We spent much of our time ambling around the island and walking through the lush gardens before stopping for a drink at a beachside bar.

-The room was spacious, with a very comfortable king bed, complete with a Nespresso machine and two complimentary large waters.
+The room was spacious, with a very comfortable king bed, complete with a Nespresso machine and two complimentary large water bottles.
 However what we really liked was the outdoor open-air bathroom.
-Two showers and a bathtub with eco-friendly toiletries (no single use plastics) make us happy campers.
+Two showers and a bathtub with eco-friendly toiletries (no single-use plastics) make us happy campers.

 With 15 days in the Maldives, we were given a lot of food to try.
 I am happy to say that Kurumba Maldives had some of the best we experienced in the Maldives.
 With decades of experience, the food and beverage team clearly knows what they are doing when catering to guests.
 A wide and varied menu with multiples restaurants ensures everyone stays happy and full.